andresgalante/andresgalante.github.io/_drafts/ideas.markdown

 - start with design
 - spend money on good shit
 - designers open source community
+- Pre procesadores de CSS

+Last week I was in Rio de Janeiro talking about Bootstrap and PatternFly at QConRio.

+QConRio is an international software development conference.
+"A practitioner-driven conference, QCon is designed for technical team leads, architects, engineering directors, and project managers who influence innovation in their teams."

+In other words I spent a week among developers.
+And every time I am among developers I am amaze at how open and collaborative they are as a community.

+bring designers and developers together.
+Una is evangelising on open source design ad I think that is excatly what we need.
+Learn from the developer community Take criticism better.
+This doesnt mean we should be less polite.

+The language barrier
+Aaron told me drug dealer.

 Today, and after 8 month of waiting, I finally got an extra monitor.